seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part6-Getting-a-Free-DB-with-Neon.md

 **Scratch test's `DROP TABLE` gives "table does not exist"** This means the earlier `CREATE TABLE` line didn't actually run (maybe you ran statements out of order, or one at a time and skipped the CREATE).
 Re-run all four lines together in one query execution, top to bottom.

----

-Ready for **Part 7: Talking to the Database with Drizzle ORM** ?